Trump moves to ease intel community tensions with CIA visit

 Trump said during his winning campaign that President Obama didn’t do enough to destroy ISIS, the upstart terror group that emerged in the chaos of the Middle East and has since claimed responsibility for dozens of terror attacks over the past several years that have killed hundreds.

-Trump began his first full day in the White House by attending the traditional, post-inauguration National Prayer Service.
+Trump had begun his first full day in the White House by attending the traditional, post-inauguration National Prayer Service.

 The roughly one-hour, interfaith service at the Washington National Cathedral included the National Anthem and a Muslim prayer.